mauricioscastro/kcdump/README.md

 `--tgz` a gziped tar file is created at targetDir level with its contents. will turn off gzip option (default false)

-`--xgvk,--exclude-group-version-kind` regex to match and exclude unwanted groupVersion and kind. format is 'gv:k' where gv is regex to capture gv and k is regex to capture kind. ex: -xgvk "metrics.\*:Pod.\*". can be used multiple times and/or many items separated by comma -xgvk "metrics.\*:Pod.\*,.\*:Event.\*"
+`--xgvk, --exclude-group-version-kind` regex to match and exclude unwanted groupVersion and kind. format is 'gv:k' where gv is regex to capture gv and k is regex to capture kind. ex: --xgvk, --exclude-group-version-kind "metrics.\*:Pod.\*". can be used multiple times and/or many items separated by comma -xgvk "metrics.\*:Pod.\*,.\*:Event.\*"

-`--xns,--exclude-namespace` regex to match and exclude unwanted namespaces. can be used multiple times and/or many items separated by comma -xns "open-.\*,kube.\*"
+`--xns, --exclude-namespace` regex to match and exclude unwanted namespaces. can be used multiple times and/or many items separated by comma --xns, --exclude-namespace "open-.\*,kube.\*"

 ### How I use it in the operator
 In the operator it is lauched as a Job with the default options for which the command line counterpart would be: